Open

 Additional information

-• The program is currently closed for new applications until April 1, 2025, due to changes in federal funding allocations.
+- The program is closed for applications until April 1, 2025.

-• Applications submitted prior to the closure are still under review, but those submitted less than 10 business days before the training start date may not be approved.
+- Applications submitted less than 10 business days before training start may not be approved.

 Contacts